 The mandate of the Audit Committee is to assist the Board of Directors in its oversight of the integrity of the financial and related information of the Corporation and its subsidiaries and related entities, including the consolidated financial statements, internal controls and procedures for financial reporting and the processes for monitoring compliance with legal and regulatory requirements.
 In doing so, the Audit Committee oversees the audit efforts of our external auditors and, in that regard, is empowered to take such actions as it may deem necessary to satisfy itself that our external auditors are independent of us.
-It is the objective of the Audit Committee to have direct, open and frank communications throughout the year with management, other Committee chairmen, the external auditors, and other key committee advisors or the Corporation's staff members, as applicable.
+It is the objective of the Audit Committee to have direct, open and frank communications throughout the year with management, other Committee chairs, the external auditors, and other key committee advisors or the Corporation's staff members, as applicable.

 The Audit Committee's function is oversight.
 Management of the Corporation is responsible for the preparation, presentation and integrity of the consolidated financial statements of the Corporation.
 Management is responsible for maintaining appropriate accounting and financial reporting principles and policies as well as internal controls and procedures that provide for compliance with accounting standards and applicable laws and regulations.
+Additionally, the Audit Committee reviews the cyber risks facing the Corporation and any related policies for managing cyber risk, as well as the Corporation's enterprise risk management policy, processes and framework and the assessment of enterprise risk management effectiveness by internal audit.